Interested in supporting our work?

 Healers & Helpers:

-The Womanist Working Collective knows how important Black women and femme's mental health and wellness are to their Quality of Life and the overall well-being of their communities, so we’re hosting a therapy speed dating event called Healers & Helpers where participants will have an opportunity to connect with mental health practitioners with whom they'd like to work.
+The Womanist Working Collective knows how important mental health and wellness are to Black folks' Quality of Life and the overall well-being of our communities, so we’re hosting our annual provider matchmaking event called Healers & Helpers where participants will have an opportunity to connect with mental health practitioners with whom they'd like to work.

-What are Helpers (practitioners)?
+Who are the Helpers (practitioners)?
 We consider Helpers to be anyone who is trained to respond to trauma, crisis, or the life management of others within the Healing Justice Framework.
 This may include but is not limited to therapists, psychologists, psychiatrists, marriage and family counselors, doulas, life coaches, natural/holistic healers, sex therapists, herbalists, spiritual/pastoral care counselors, doulas, midwives or therapeutic aestheticians.
-These practitioners must also be Black folks of marginalized gender experience, specifically women (trans* and cis), femmes, and other gender expansive folx and currently taking clients.
+The practitioners invited to participate in our event are Black folks of marginalized gender experience, specifically women (trans* and cis), femmes, and other gender expansive folks.

 Safety Net(work) Mutual Aid Pool